Akash1211222/Alliance_JavaScript_basic/Sec_B/01_basic/README.txt

 Q. Create a function using the "function" keyword that takes a string as an argument and return the number of vowels in the string

+Q We are given array of marks of students.
+Filter out of marks of students that scored 90+,

+Q Take a number n as input prompt. create an array of number from 1 to n, use the reduce Method to calculate sum of all number in tha array. use the reduce methods to calculate product of all number in the array